renderedtext/vim-bdd/README.md

 vim-bdd
 =======

-Vim functions to run RSpec and Cucumber on the current cursor or file.
-It also supports Spork, Zeus and Spring.
+Vim functions to run Ruby and Elixir tests on the current cursor or file.

+Supported are:

+- Ruby: RSpec and Cucumber tests; Spork, Zeus and Spring runners.
+- Elixir: ExUnit tests.

 Shortcuts: